1. Purpose and scope

 - under certain circumstances you can request that we erase your personal information and cease further dissemination (including stopping third parties from processing your personal information (Right to be Forgotten);

-- under certain circumstances you can request to receive your personal data in a structured, commonly used and machine-readable format and/or transmit those data to another controller (Right of Portability);
+- under certain circumstances you can request to receive your personal data in a structured, commonly used and machine-readable format and/or to transmit the data to another controller (Right of Portability);

 - you have the right to seek restriction of the processing of your personal information (when we may store your personal information but not use it in any way) if you have concerns about the way in which that information is processed or its content or accuracy.
 Once your concerns have been addressed, the restrictions may be lifted;